-The guide will serve to assist the reader with developing a thorough understanding of pathology, reviewing a wide range of pathology-related topics, reinforcing his or her understanding of key content, bettering his or her understanding of pathophysiology and its integration with other medical fields, and visualizing key concepts and conditions necessary to a comprehensive knowledge of pathology.
+The guide will serve to assist the reader with developing a thorough understanding of pathology, reviewing a wide range of pathology-related topics, reinforcing his or her knowledge of essentinal content, bettering his or her knowledge of pathophysiology and its integration with other medical fields, and visualizing key concepts and conditions necessary to a comprehensive knowledge of pathology.

 Clinical Neuroanatomy Made Ridiculously Simple, Fifth Edition by Stephen Goldberg

 The Simplest Guide to Neuroanatomy You Will Ever Read